Playlist

 Autoplay Options

-This flag determines whether the playlist Should auto-play be active by default.
-This is a general setting for whether auto-play logic runs or not.Loop Playlist
+This flag determines whether the playlist should auto-play be active by default.
+This is a general setting for whether auto-play logic runs when media ends.Loop Playlist

 Determines if the playlist should continue playing media from the start of the entries or not once it reaches the end of the list.
 Having this disabled is useful for playlists that handle show series or a specific sequential list that you might not want to force the users to continue watching once it finishes.Autoplay on Load